-Matthias Manasi is one of the most distinguished and innovative conductors of the international conductor scene with a diverse repertoire range and is recognized for his knowledgeable and insightful interpretations, encompassing the great symphonic and operatic repertoire, historically informed performances, and contemporary scores.
-Celebrated for the extraordinary combination of precision and temperament of his conducting and the fascinating depth of his musical understanding, Matthias Manasi stays in the focus of international attention and is one of the most prominent conductors of the younger generation.
+Matthias Manasi is one of the most distinguished and innovative conductors of the international conductor scene with a diverse repertoire range and is recognized for his knowledgeable and insightful interpretations, encompassing the great symphonic and operatic repertoire, historically informed performances and contemporary scores.
+Celebrated for the extraordinary combination of precision and temperament of his conducting and the convincing depth of his musical understanding, Matthias Manasi stays in the focus of international attention and is one of the most prominent conductors of the younger generation.

 Over recent seasons he has worked with internationally renowned soloists such as Bernd Weikl, Laura Brioli, Manfred Jung, Veronica Anusca, Stefan Ignat, Eszter Haffner, Hugo Ticciati, Alexander Hülshoff, Filippo Faes, Luz del Alba Rubio, Leonel Morales Alonso, Renée Morloc, Hartmut Schneider, Silvana Dussmann, Aida Ayupova, Leonard Schreiber, Franz Hawlata, Eric Silberger, Julia Rutigliano, Meagan Miller, Lise Lindstrom, Johannes von Duisburg, Eva Tracz, Bishara Haroni, Yaron Kohlberg, Alexander Teliga, Evelyn Herlitzius or Vladimir Chmelo.

-Matthias Manasi’s 2020/2021 season included debuts with the Orchestra ‘I Solisti di Milano’ (postponed due COVID-19′), a new production of Mozart’s Don Giovanni for the Associazione Culturale Giuseppe Verdi in Milan (postponed due to COVID-19) a CD–recording with the Orchestra ‘I Solisti di Milano (postponed due to COVID-19), a CD-recording with the Slowak Sinfonietta (postponed due to COVID-19′), with the N. .
-Opera Buffalo Verdis Aida at the ArtPark in Buffalo, NY (cancelled due to COVID-19).
-He conducted concerts with the Southern Arizona Symphony Orchestra (USA) with a mostly Beethoven program to celebrate the composer’s 250th anniversary and was in October 2020 in Milan for a CD recording with the Orchestra ‘I Solisti di Milano’.
+Matthias Manasi’s 2020/2021 season included debuts with “I Solisti di Milano”, a new production of Mozart’s Don Giovanni for the Associazione Culturale Giuseppe Verdi in Milan (postponed due to COVID-19) a CD–recording with the Orchestra “I Solisti di Milano” (postponed due to COVID-19), a CD-recording with the Slovak Sinfonietta (postponed due to COVID-19′) and with the N.C.
+Opera Buffalo Verdi’s Aida at the ArtPark in Buffalo, NY (cancelled due to COVID-19).
+He conducted concerts with the Southern Arizona Symphony Orchestra (USA) with a mostly Beethoven program to celebrate the composer’s 250th anniversary and was in October 2020 in Milan for a CD recording with the Orchestra “I Solisti di Milano”.

 From 2010 to 2013, he was chief conductor and artistic director of the Orchestra Camerata Italiana in Naples, Italy.
 The Orchestra Camerata Italiana achieved under him outstanding quality with live recordings on Italian television, with numerous works from baroque to some world premieres.